Carolina Football Practice Report

 Tuesday's Practice Report

 Football Assistants Signed Thru 2014

-Botkin had a veteran group to work with in 2012, as his top five players, linebackers Shaq Wilson, Reginald Bowens, Damario Jeffery and Quin Smith, along with starting Spur DeVonte Holloman, were all seniors.
+In his first season with the Gamecocks, Botkin had a veteran group to work with, as his top five players, linebackers Shaq Wilson, Reginald Bowens, Damario Jeffery and Quin Smith, along with starting Spur DeVonte Holloman, were all seniors in 2012.

-Botkin returns to the collegiate coaching ranks after spending the last two seasons coaching high school football at Texas High School in Texarkana, Texas.
+Botkin returned to the collegiate coaching ranks after spending the previous two seasons coaching high school football at Texas High School in Texarkana, Texas.
 He spent the 2008 and `09 seasons coaching the defensive ends and special teams at his alma mater, Arkansas, under Bobby Petrino, including one season alongside Gamecocks' defensive coordinator Lorenzo Ward.

 From 2001-05, Botkin served as an assistant coach at Jacksonville State University, first as a tight ends/offensive tackles coach, then as an outside linebackers/special teams coach.
 While at JSU, the squad won the Ohio Valley Conference in 2003 and `04 and coached seven all-conference performers.

 Between stints at Jacksonville State and Arkansas, Botkin spent two seasons coaching linebackers and special teams at Louisiana-Monroe.
 In 2007, he helped the Warhawks record their first non-losing season in 14 years, including a win at Alabama.

 Botkin and his wife, the former Rebecca Holloway, have three children, Lane, Ty and Brynn.